JamesDarby345/Umbilicus_Maker/README.md

 The .json files were created by clicking on the approximate umbilicus point every 500 voxels along the z-axis as well as the last z-axis slice.
 They are in *zyx* point format, and the scan is specified in the file name.
 For most users, the completed .json files are all that is needed.
+There are also .obj files created from the .json files in the umbilicus_obj folder, which can be used to visualize the umbilicus points in a 3d viewer.
+They are esssentially a line.

 ## Why umbilicus points are useful